-Drug Investigational Aduhelm (aducanumab- avwa) The use of Aduhelm (aducanumab-avwa) is considered investigational for all indications including treatment of avwa) Alzheimer's disease.
-Kisunla (donanemab- azbt) Leqembi (lecanemab- irmb) All other uses of Kisunla (donanemab-azbt) and Leqembi (lecanemab-irmb) for conditions not outlined in this policy are considered investigational.
+D rug Investigational • Kisunla (donanemab- azbt) Leqembi (lecanemab- irmb) All other uses of Kisunla (donanemab-azbt) and Leqembi (lecanemab-irmb) for conditions not outlined in this policy are considered investigational.
 Kisunla (donanemab-azbt) and Leqembi (lecanemab-irmb) are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.

-Length of Approval Approval Criteria Initial authorization Kisunla (donanemab-azbt) and Leqembi (lecanemab-irmb) may be approved for up to 12 months Re-authorization criteria Future re-authorization of Kisunla (donanemab-azbt) and Leqembi (lecanemab-irmb) may be approved up to 12 months in duration when ALL the following are met: The drug-specific policy coverage criteria are met Medical records demonstrate that the individual continues to show a positive clinical response to therapy A brain magnetic resonance imaging (MRI) is completed to check for radiographically observed amyloid related imaging abnormalities (ARIA) when warranted
+Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews and all other reviews for Kisunla (donanemab-azbt) and Leqembi (lecanemab-irmb) may be approved for up to 12 months Re-authorization criteria may be approved for up to 12 months Non-formulary exception reviews and all other reviews for Kisunla (donanemab-azbt) and Leqembi (lecanemab-irmb) may be approved up to 12 months when ALL the following are met: The drug-specific policy coverage criteria are met Medical records demonstrate that the individual continues to show a positive clinical response to therapy A brain magnetic resonance imaging (MRI) is completed to check for radiographically observed amyloid related imaging